eclipse-volttron/volttron-openadr-ven/README.md

 tail -f volttron.log
 ```

-3. Install the agent on Volttron.
+3. Install the agent on Volttron in a secondary shell.

+Open a secondary shell and run the following command:

 ```shell
 vctl install <path to root directory of volttron-openadr-ven> \